Artemisia Gentileschi: Return to Rome (1620–1626/27)

 Just as with the preceding decade, the early 1620s saw ongoing upheaval in Artemisia Gentileschi's life.
 Her son Cristofano died.
 Just as she arrived in Rome, her father Orazio departed for Genoa.
 Immediate contact with her lover Maringhi appeared to have lessened.
 By 1623, any mention of her husband disappears from any surviving documentation.

 Her arrival in Rome offered the opportunity to cooperate with other painters and to seek patronage from the wide network of art collectors in the city, opportunities that Gentileschi grasped.
 One art historian noted of the period, "Artemisia's Roman career quickly took off, the money problems eased".
 Large-scale papal commissions were largely off-limits, however.
-The long papacy of Urban VIII showed a preference for large-scale decorative works and altarpieces, typified by the baroque style of Pietro da Cortona.
+Art historians have noted that Gentileschi's career was shaped by structural limitations that limited women artists' access to prestigious public commissions, particularly those sponsored by papal institutions.
+According to Mary Garrard, these limitations were not based solely on artistic ability but also on gendered assumptions about women’s capacity to execute large decorative cycles.
+As a result, Gentileschi relied more heavily on private patronage networks, which differed significantly from the institutional support she had previously experienced in Florence under Medici patronage.The long papacy of Urban VIII showed a preference for large-scale decorative works and altarpieces, typified by the baroque style of Pietro da Cortona.
 Gentileschi's training in easel paintings, and perhaps the suspicion that women painters did not have the energy to carry out large-scale painting cycles, meant that the ambitious patrons within Urban's circle commissioned other artists.